 This is the gap Alizé Shade Systems was created to address.

-The difference is immediate:
+The difference is immediate across four areas:

 Because the best comfort solutions are the ones guests never have to notice.